-- Recognise our duty of care to safeguard our environment's fundamental life supporting capacity. - Create a balanced framework, which supports many inter-connected strands. - Value the wellbeing and livelihoods of our present and future generations.
+- Recognise our duty of care to safeguard our environment's fundamental life supporting capacity. - Adopt a precautionary approach towards mitigating and adapting to the effects of a changing climate. - Create a balanced framework, which supports many inter-connected strands. - Value the wellbeing and livelihoods of our present and future generations.